-- Enable users to access the website via its Home-screen icon on mobile device
+- Enable users to access the website via its Home-screen icon on the mobile device

 - Enable users to scroll 60-frame in just one second.

-- Stores webpages in cache with Application Shell, and thus loads the pages instantly in the time span of less than five seconds on re-visit/repeat visit.
+- Stores webpages in the cache with Application Shell, and thus loads the pages instantly in the time span of fewer than five seconds on re-visit/repeat visit.

-Progressive Web Apps are basically web apps, which offer the look of feel of a native mobile apps for Android or iOS.
-PWAs leverage several features of a smart device, say camera & geolocation in the web apps.
+Progressive Web Apps are basically web apps, which offer the look of feel of native mobile apps for Android or iOS.
+PWAs leverage several features of a smart device say camera & geolocation in the web apps.

 Steps 1: Install & register for a service work individually, so to relate it with your app in order to make that a Progressive Web App.